rustydomino/shutupmac/Packages/notilog/notilog_TODO.md

 - [ ] Add structured `action_type` to `action_runs`.
 - [ ] Avoid making future UI code parse human-readable action summaries.
 - [ ] Consider explicit fields for executable, notification key, verification timing, and completion timestamp.
-- [ ] Decide whether redacted/truncated records should store the applied privacy mode.
+- [ ] Decide whether redacted records should store the applied privacy mode and selected fields.
 - [ ] Consider recording that an event was intentionally not persisted without retaining its content.

 ## Tests